farlies/rsked/doc/CONFIGURATION.md

 at specified start times--the regularly scheduled program is resumed when an announcement finishes.
 In the example above, the source "cms" will commence playing at 07:30 and play until 14:00, when source "nis" begins.
-However at 09:00 an announcment "motd-ymd" will interrupt "cms".
+However at 09:00 an announcement "motd-ymd" will interrupt "cms".
 Announcements are intended to be brief asides, e.g. a message of the day.